jpsluka/PythonScriptingManual/docs/parameter_scans.rst

                    # Make sure ExternalPotential plugin is loaded
                    cell.lambdaVecX=-0.5 # force component pointing along X axis - towards positive X's

-When the parameter scan runs CC3D keeps track of which combinations of parameters to apply at a given moment.
+When the parameter scan runs, CC3D keeps track of which combinations of parameters to apply at a given moment.

 Running Parameter Scans
 ------------------------